-How to Create a Referral System that Works
+How to create a referral program that works

-If you’re a business owner, you’re probably aware of the power of referrals.
+You’re probably already aware of the power of referrals

 A 2009 study published by the American Marketing Association found that peer recommendations are 2.5 times more responsive than any other marketing channel.
 And a 2011 study found that referred customers generate higher margins and higher retention than other customers, making them more valuable in both the short and long run.